-All mandated definitions and requirements for group long-term care insurance are followed in accordance with applicable statutes, rules and regulations.
+All mandated definitions and requirements for group limited long-term care insurance are followed in accordance with applicable statutes, rules and regulations.

+accor annee v thi upplicable statutes, rules and regulations.

-- Apply to: All group limited long-term care products - Priority: Essential
+Apply to: All group limited long-term care products

+Priority: Essential

+Documents to be Reviewed

-- \\\\\ Applicable statutes, rules and regulations
+Appli cable statutes, rules and regulations

-- \\\\\ Underwriting files
+Under rwriting files

-- \\\\\ Rating/Quote information provided electronically
+Rating g/Quote information provided electronically

-- \\\\\ Marketing materials
+Marke eting materials

-- \\\\ Correspondence to producers
+Corre spondence to producers

+Others Reviewed

+NAIC Model References

-Limited Long-Term Care Insurance Model Act (#640642) Limited Long-Term Care Insurance Model Regulation (#641643)
+Term Care Insurance Model Act (#640 642) Term Care Insurance Model Regulation (#641 643)

+Review Proce edures and Criteria

-If a group policy is issued to an employer or labor organization or association, determine if the group meets the required criteria to qualify the association or organization as a bona fide organization established for the benefits of its members.
+icy is issued to an employer or labor organization or association, determine if the group meets the ria to qualify the association or organization as a bona fide organization established for the benefits s.

-Determine if all group limited long-term care policies offered in one state and issued in another state comply with applicable extraterritorial jurisdiction statutes, rules and regulations.
+all group limited long-term care policies offered in one state and issued in another state comply with raterritorial jurisdiction statutes, rules and regulations.

-Ensure that any group limited long-term care policy standard provisions that are applicable in the examining jurisdiction are incorporated into the group policy.
-These provisions include, but are not limited to, grace periods, periods of incontestability, required copies of applications, deemers of representations and not warranties, medical or other evidence of insurability, provision for a certificate of insurance and conversion to an individual policy in the event of termination or total disability.
+jurisdiction ar periods of inco or other evide ny group limited long-term care policy standard provisions that are applicable in the examining e incorporated into the group policy.
+These provisions include, but are not limited to, grace periods, ontestability, required copies of applications, deemers of representations and not warranties, medical nce of insurability, provision for a certificate of insurance and conversion to an individual policy in ermination or total disability.

-Ensure that when a group long term disability policy is replaced by another policy, the succeeding carrier offers coverage to all persons covered under the previous group policy on its date of termination and that the coverage and premium amounts meet the requirements of applicable statutes, rules and regulations.
+coverage to al hen a group long term disability policy is replaced by another policy, the succeeding carrier offers II persons covered under the previous group policy on its date of termination and that the coverage amounts meet the requirements of applicable statutes, rules and regulations.